Trending News

 This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.

 Two New Jersey residents may have been exposed to a person infected with Hantavirus linked to the cruise ship MV Hondius, where a rare outbreak has killed three people, according to the New Jersey Department of Health.
 As of Friday, there also were no confirmed cases of Hantavirus in New York and no reports of New Yorkers being monitored for exposure.
-As of Friday afternoon, May 8, there were no confirmed Hantavirus cases in New York and no reports of New Yorkers being monitored for exposure.
-The New Jersey residents were not passengers on the cruise ship, and the potential exposure occurred during air travel abroad," the health department said in a news release Friday, May 8.
-As of Thursday, five people had confirmed Hantavirus cases and three others were.
+As of Thursday, five people had confirmed Hantavirus cases and three others were suspected cases linked to the cruise ship outbreak, according to the World Health Organization.

 Source reference